12 things to know about Costa Rica before you visit

 Even in 5* all-inclusive hotels, tipping can be the difference between having to ask 3 times for your orange juice at breakfast served with a grimace vs having a table set out for you before you even enter the breakfast room.

-I was shocked to meet an American who didn’t portray himself as in any way wealthy, but who brought $1000 in $1 bills just for tips during a 3-nightstay in an all-inclusive hotel – a holiday he’s already technically paid for in full.
-He obviously found this very normal, but for Europeans, it is really quite baffling.
+I was shocked to meet an American who didn’t portray himself as in any way wealthy, but brought $1000 in cash just for tips during a 3-nightstay in an all-inclusive hotel – a holiday he’s already technically paid for in full, at a place that pays their staff well compared to other local employers.
+He obviously found this very normal, but for non-Americans, it is really quite baffling.
 It probably wouldn’t even cross our minds, so it’s one of the important cultural things to know about Costa Rica before going.

 If you join in with the tipping tourism culture, 10% is a good guide.
 A lot of restaurants will automatically add this amount to your bill, anyway.

 11. Bug bites in Costa Rica are no joke